rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 `int` `string` `byte` etc.).

 # Use type redefinition
 But there is solution.
-We can create type redefinition and refer to it instend of to orginal type.
-Next example ilustrates way of adding new method for build in `int` type.
+We can create type redefinition and refer to it instead of to original type.
+Next example illustrates way of adding new method for build in `int` type.

 ```go